 Long Island EOC

-The Long Island Educational Opportunity Center is excited to bring both online and limited in-person classes this fall.
-While the LIEOC has been successful in dealing with the COVID crisis, your cooperation will allow us to safely move to a much more normal experience.
+The Long Island Educational Opportunity Center is excited to offer both online and limited in-person classes this spring semester.
+While the Long Island EOC (LIEOC) has been successful in dealing with the COVID crisis, your cooperation will allow us to safely move to a much more normal experience.

 VACCINE VERIFICATION & WAIVER